char-lie-ho/COMM2216-user-document/docs/index.md

 1. Add Friends To Your Server: Learn how to create and customize your own Discord server.

-2. Start activities with Friends: Discover how to watch videos together and play games with your friends using Discord's streaming feature.
+2. Start Activities With Friends: Discover how to watch videos together and play games with your friends using Discord's streaming feature.

 3. Make Customized Stickers and Emojis: